timothyf/mlb-data-lab/README.md

-# MLB Stats
+# MLB Data Lab

-`MLB Stats` is a Python-based application designed to fetch, process, and generate comprehensive summary sheets for MLB players and teams using data from remote APIs.
+`mlb-data-lab` is a Python-based application and library that generates comprehensive advanced stat summary sheets for MLB players, customizable by year, providing in-depth analysis and visualizations.
+It can also be used as a library module, enabling users to develop their own features and extend functionality for custom applications and data processing needs.
 By leveraging the [`pybaseball`](https://github.com/jldbc/pybaseball) module, [`MLB-StatsAPI`](https://github.com/toddrob99/MLB-StatsAPI) module, and other Python libraries, the project facilitates the collection, analysis, and formatting of data for use in reports, dashboards, and other analytical tools.

 The project sources data from MLB and Fangraphs, ensuring accurate and up-to-date statistics.
 Future updates will expand the application's features and functionality, allowing it to serve both as a standalone tool and as a library for integration into other projects.